Beyond one-loop calculation: Higher-order effects on Gross-Neveu-Yukawa tensorial criticality: Two-loop RG flow equations

 for odd $N$.
 In the odd $N$ case, there are two $m_{\psi}^{2}$ values and we choose larger one for the mass gap ratio.
 Substituting the fixed-point value into the above expression yields the results for the mass gap ratio.
 We present the mass gap ratio with even $N$ in Fig.~\ref{fig:crit_exp_d}.

 As an illustrative example, we fit the quantities for $N=8$ to the following two-loop expressions in $x$, \begin{widetext}

-Note that here $\mathcal{R}_{G}$ is given up to $\epsilon$-linear corrections because the one-loop computations give us $\epsilon^{0}$ order values \cite{han2024b}.
+Note that here $\mathcal{R}_{G}$ is given up to $\epsilon$-linear corrections because the one-loop computation gives us $\epsilon^{0}$-order values \cite{ZINNJUSTIN1991,han2018,han2024b}.
 We also present, in Fig.~\ref{fig:majo_plot}, a comparison among the one-loop and two-loop results and their fitted values shown in Eqs.~\eqref{eq:quanti1}--\eqref{eq:quanti4} for each quantity at $N=8$ with $\epsilon=1$.
 Note that, as exemplified in the case of $N=8$, the functional forms used in Eqs.~\eqref{eq:quanti1}--\eqref{eq:quanti4} provide good fits for various values of $N$ and $x$ as well.

 For the limits of $x=N_{f}-N_{f,c2}(N)\gg N\gg1$,

 \end{widetext}